FabbriniMarco/Generate-MiSeq-Manifest/README.md

   <img width="396" alt="GUI example" src="https://github.com/user-attachments/assets/6da3fe5e-50e7-4028-9008-df54e9b28522" height="360">
 </div>

-You can click the ```Get Example Plate File``` button at the bottom and point a place where to save the EXAMPLE_PLATES.xlsx file.
-This is a template excel file with the plates, that you can fiill in accordingly to the samples and plates you have prepared, sticking to the template.
+You can click the ```Get Example Plate File``` button at the bottom and point a place where save the EXAMPLE_PLATES.xlsx file.
+This is a template excel file with the plates, that you can fill in accordingly to the samples and plates you have prepared, sticking to the template.
 After compiling the text box fields ```Project Name```, ```Project Date``` in YEAR-MONTH-DAY format and ```Number of Plates``` you have to provide the excel file in the prompt that opens when clicking the ```Select Excel File``` and you're good to go!
 Just press the ```Generate Manifest``` and specify an output directory where to save your sample sheet for the sequencing run.

 <br>

 ## MacOS users
 MacOS users can [download the ```.app```](https://github.com/FabbriniMarco/Generate-MiSeq-Manifest/releases/download/v2.7/GenerateMiSeqManifest-MacOS-arm.zip) in the ZIP archive in the Release section of this repo.
-The program shouuld work on MacOS with ARM processors (M!, M2, M3) but has not been tested.
+The program should work on MacOS with ARM processors (M!, M2, M3) but has not been tested.
 Please raise any Issue through the Issue section of this repo.
 <br> Alternatively MacOS user can run the .py script from the Terminal (see next section).
 ***